 - The World Travel Adapter Kit includes a set of seven AC plugs with prongs that fit different…

-- The Kit is designed to work with iPod, iPhone, iPad, Apple MagSafe Power Adapters, Portable Power…
+- The kit is designed to work with iPod, iPhone, iPad, and Mac notebooks.
+It is compatible with Apple…

 Instead I got an adapter for my MacBook cord box.
 With it I could just swap out the plug on the brick and plug it right into the wall.
 Game Changer!
 Highly recommend if you are going to be working while on your trip.